 In terms of comfort, there’s simply no comparison between a mummy bag which fits like a straight jacket and is designed for back sleeping vs a spoon-shaped sleeping bag that lets you side sleep and roll around at night.
 I’m not sure I can go back and use my other subzero mummy bag this winter after experiencing the freedom of the spoon shape!

-Despite its product name, the NEMO Nocturne 30 is rated for 23 degrees fahrenheit (for men), not 30, based on the EN13537 temperature rating, an industry standard that lets consumer compare sleeping bags across different manufacturers and models.
+Despite its product name, the NEMO Nocturne 30 is rated for 23 degrees Fahrenheit (for men), not 30, based on the EN13537 temperature rating, an industry-standard that lets consumers compare sleeping bags across different manufacturers and models.
 This standard has been used in Europe and provides a valuable way for consumers to compare sleeping bag temperature ratings.
-REI, for example, won’t sell any sleeping bags that aren’t EN13537 certified .
+REI, for example, won’t sell any sleeping bags that aren’t EN13537 certified.

 I asked NEMO about this discrepancy and they acknowledged it, saying they kept the Nocturne 30 name because they wanted to have the warmest 30 degree sleeping bag on the market.
 I think the reason is a bit more complex than that.
 NEMO is a clever company and I think they decided that could sell more sleeping bags to people looking for a 30 degree sleeping bag than a 20 degree bag, since more people camp and backpack in warmer weather.

 Regardless, if you’re on market for 20 degree bag, I’d take a hard look at the Nocturne 30.
 It’s got a 23 degree rating for cooler weather and it’s a lot less expensive than many of the other lightweight 20 degree down mummy bags available.